nsaky/nutrifact-macro-tracker/README.md

 ## Planned Features

 ### Core Features

-These are mandatory and will be implemented across Milestones 2 and 3.

 #### 1. Food Search
 - Search bar to look up any food by name (e.g. "chicken breast", "brown rice", "whey protein")